ikawrakow/ik_llama.cpp/github-data/discussions/223 - Recent performance testing with DeepSeek R1.md

 >The purpose of the benchmark is to visualize how the performance changes with the context size without averaging the metrics values over the whole context.

+> 👤 **bitbottrap** replied on **2025-02-23** at **01:18:38**
+>
+> 500 token prompt, 300 token output.
+>
+> If it's scripted and the results get written to a log that I can easily post I can do this periodically while this project is relevant.
+I did this by hand and it was the wrong way of doing it.
+And I'm not sure what parameters would be most beneficial to change especially when new features are being developed / tested.

 ---

 👤 **saood06** commented on **2025-02-23** at **01:36:47**